-Russian troops deploy to airbase housing US military in Niger: US official
+Austin confirms Russians deployed to airbase housing US military in Niger

 Niger’s call for the removal of US troops came after a meeting in Niamey in mid-March, when senior US officials raised concerns including the expected arrival of Russian forces and reports of Iran seeking raw materials in the country, including uranium.

-While the US message to Nigerien officials was not an ultimatum, the official said, it was made clear that US forces could not be on a base with Russian forces.
+While the US message to Nigerien officials was not an ultimatum, the US official said told Reuters that it was made clear that US forces could not be on a base with Russian forces.

 “They did not take that well,” the official said.